 A review of the existing maintenance efforts, both summer (pavement preservation versus grading) and winter (snow removal services).

 Additional information that would impact access issues related to the proposed subdivision or the traveling public.
-Alternatively, if the proposed subdivision is accessed directly from a state highway, an access permit as required by the State of Utah Department of Transportation shall be provided with the application materials.
+Alternatively, if the proposed subdivision is accessed directly from a State highway, an access permit as required by the State of Utah Department of Transportation shall be provided with the application materials.
 A UDOT review through the Cache Access Management Program shall be provided prior to Planning Commission review of the plat.

-The Land Use Authority may require, with the reasons for such request being identified as either code requirements or items of concern as specified on the record, the applicant to provide additional information including, but not limited to, feasibility studies and/or evidence indicating the suitability of the area for the proposed subdivision.
+The Land Use Authority may require, with the reasons for such request being identified as either code requirements or items of concern as specified on the record, the applicant to provide additional information including, but not limited to, feasibility studies and/or evidence indicating the suitability of the area for the proposed subdivision to ensure compliance with municipal ordinances and approved standards and specifications for construction of public improvements.

-Preliminary Plats

-Preliminary Plat applications (req. for major subdivisions) are to review the specific layout of the lots created by a subdivision; ensure proper coordination of public and private street systems and circulation; review demand and availability of public utilities; and open spaces.
-Improvement Plans are considered and reviewed with Preliminary Plats.

-Preliminary Plat Approval Required: Major Subdivisions (four or more lots) proposed plats must receive Preliminary Plat approval by the Planning Commission prior to action on the Final Plat application.
-The approved Preliminary Plat vests the applicant with density for the subdivision, street configuration, ensure legal and physical access to the subdivision, and lot layouts.

-Application: Property owners (or their authorized agents) shall make an application for a preliminary plat.
-All applications shall be filed on forms prepared by Newton.
-No preliminary plat application shall be processed without the submission of the completed application and all supporting materials required by this chapter, including the processing fee.
-Incomplete applications shall not be processed under any circumstance.
+Any requests for additional information must be specific and include citations to ordinances, standards, or specifications that require the modifications to plans, and shall be logged in an index of requested modifications or additions.

+10-2-4: CONCEPT PLAN:

 Concept Plan: A concept plan, if an applicant elects to submit a concept plan, the concept plan must contain at least

 Proposed Concept Map.
 Drawn to scale showing:

 Property boundary and dimensions.

 Ownership of all adjacent tracts of land.

 Locations and width of existing and proposed streets showing access to the proposed subdivision.

 Configuration of proposed lots with minimum and lot sizes.

 Approximate locations, dimensions, and area of all parcels of land proposed to be set aside for park, playground, open space, or other public use.

 Portions of property designated as floodplain and/or slopes in excess of 25%.

 Total acreage of entire property.

 General topography.

 North arrow, scale, and date of survey or drawing.

+10-2-5: PRELIMINARY PLATS:

+Purpose: Preliminary Plat applications (req. for major subdivisions) are to review the specific layout of the lots created by a subdivision; ensure proper coordination of public and private street systems and circulation; review demand and availability of public utilities; and open spaces.
+Improvement Plans are considered and reviewed with Preliminary Plats.

+Preliminary Plat Approval Required: Major Subdivisions (four or more lots) proposed plats must receive Preliminary Plat approval by the Planning Commission prior to action on the Final Plat application.
+The approved Preliminary Plat vests the applicant with density for the subdivision, street configuration, and ensures legal and physical access to the subdivision, and lot layouts.

-Preliminary Application – To be considered complete, a preliminary subdivision application must include at least the following elements:
+Application: Property owners (or their authorized agents) shall complete an application for a preliminary plat.
+All applications shall be filed using forms prepared by Newton.
+No preliminary plat application shall be processed without the submission of the completed application and all supporting materials required by this Chapter Incomplete applications shall not be processed under any circumstance.
+To be considered complete, a preliminary subdivision application must include at least the following elements:

 An approved land use application that describes how the property will be used after it is subdivided.